 Advanced statistical training and expertise, including proficiency with SPSS, Stata, SAS, R, and/or MPlus.
 Demonstrated aptitude for learning new statistical and/or data management software.
 Excellent interpersonal skills.
 Proven ability to work collaboratively with a team and meet deadlines in a multi-tasking environment.
 Experience in technical and research writing required.

 Doctorate degree is preferred.
 Expertise and demonstrated ability to conduct propensity score analysis, structural equation modeling, dimension reduction (PCA/EFA), and advanced classification models (support vector machine); cluster analyses.
 Experience with Tableu or other data visualization software.
 Prior experience in a medical research setting preferred.

-Please note: This is a term-limited appointment.
-At the end of the term, the appointment will terminate and will not be eligible for Reduction in Force (RIF) benefits.
+This position is a two-year term limited appointment with potential for extension based on grant funding and performance.
+At the end of the stated term, the appointment may terminate and will not be eligible for Reduction in Force (RIF) benefits.

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.
 Pre-employment drug testing applies to all selected candidates, including new or additional faculty and staff appointments, as well as transfers from other U-M campuses.

 The University of Michigan Health System improves the health of patients, populations and communities through excellence in education, patient care, community service, research and technology development, and through leadership activities in Michigan, nationally and internationally.
 Our mission is guided by our Strategic Principles and has three critical components; patient care, education and research that together enhance our contribution to society.